-Areas of progress

-- ✓ Breastfeeding prevalence at 6-8 weeks remains higher than the national average.

-- ✓ The percentage of adults smoking in Croydon continues to fall and is below the national average.

-- ✓ Life expectancy at birth for men and women continues to increase.
+- ✓ Breastfeeding prevalence at 6-8 weeks remains higher than the national average. - ✓ The percentage of adults smoking in Croydon continues to fall and is below the national average. - ✓ Life expectancy at birth for men and women continues to increase.

-- ✓ The teenage conception rate in Croydon is still one of the highest in London but the trend has continued downwards since 1998.

-Challenges

-- ∆ Vaccination coverage remains low for a number of child and adult vaccinations.
+- △ The teenage conception rate in Croydon is still one of the highest in London. - ∆ Vaccination coverage remains low for a number of child and adult vaccinations.

-Overview

 This section looks at the general health of the population in the borough, focusing on issues relating to Public Health.

 - General health

 - Children and young people's health

 - Adults' health and lifestyle

 - Disease and poor health

 - Life expectancy and cause of death

+Within Croydon we are starting to embrace a prevention model, working with communities at a locality level to reduce the likelihood or impact of a range of issues (Director of Public Health, Annual Report 2018).
+This new approach and linked actions are in place to ensure the Council accomplishes its aim for people to live long, healthy, happy and independent lives (Corporate Plan 2018-2022).
+Recent interventions introduced include:

+- Delivering a partnership led Borough wide healthy weight action plan. - Implementing a borough wide approach to prevention and early intervention that will strengthen community based knowledge and support and through the partnership Early

+Help offer will support people at the right time and in the right place.

+- Croydon's Early Help partnership offer to deliver a range of evidence based programmes including parent support. - One Croydon Alliance a Commissioner and provider led programme including the council voluntary groups and health partners - is developing patient centred care and promoting independence.

 General health

 The 2011 Census asked residents to rate their general health as very good, good, fair, bad or very bad.
-In Croydon 83.4% of residents had very good or good health and only 4.6% had bad or very bad health.
+In Croydon 83.4% of residents had very good or good health.
+Only 4.6% had bad or very bad health.